-I have shown how issues arose early on with the notion of policy being made, and then interpreted in different ways at local level.
-In order to investigate this further, and explain the context for an international audience, we need to look into the role and importance of Ofsted, the Office for Standards in Education, a quasi-independent non-governmental body charged with inspecting schools, and reporting on what they find.
+I have shown how issues arose early on with the notion of policy being made and then interpreted in different ways at the local level.
+In order to investigate this further, and explain the context for an international audience, we need to look into the role and importance of Ofsted, the Office for Standards in Education, a quasi-independent nongovernmental body charged with inspecting schools and reporting on what they find.
 This anodyne statement does not adequately convey the strength of feeling and very real fear that Ofsted’s name strikes into teachers, head teachers, and governors in English schools.

 To understand how this came to be, a very peculiarly English division of legislature and judiciary in education needs to be understood.
 The procedure for enacting policy at a national level rests with the government.
-There are different policy-making mechanisms for each of the constituent countries of the United Kingdom—England, Wales, Scotland, and Northern Ireland.
-Proceeding from central policy-makers it then devolves to local authorities (although increasingly less so nowadays) and individual schools and chains of schools to interpret how policy will be enacted in each of their specific circumstances.
+There are different policymaking mechanisms for each of the constituent countries of the United Kingdom—England, Wales, Scotland, and Northern Ireland.
+Proceeding from central policymakers it then devolves to local authorities (although increasingly less so nowadays) and individual schools and chains of schools to interpret how policy will be enacted in each of their specific circumstances.
 Then, acting as a sort of uneasy mixture of judiciary and the police, is Ofsted, whose role is defined as being both “independent and impartial” (Ofsted website).
 Ofsted reports directly to parliament.
 Fear of the results of a bad outcome from an Ofsted inspection cannot be overemphasized for an international audience.
-There have been teachers who have committed suicide as a result of a poor Ofsted inspection result, so intense is the pressure upon head teachers, teachers and schools that these inspections place upon them.
+There have been teachers who have committed suicide as a result of a poor Ofsted inspection result, so intense is the pressure that these inspections place on head teachers, teachers, and schools.

-Ofsted inspections of schools are reported in local press, and this, combined with examination results being published in newspaper “league tables,” means that schools feel under considerable public pressure to present themselves in the best possible light.
-One of the effects of this is that Ofsted utterances are seen as being of significant importance by schools themselves, and any discussion of assessment or pedagogic innovation is suffixed by the question “Would Ofsted like it?” rather than by the more personal “Will this be good for the learners in our school?.”
+Ofsted inspections of schools are reported in local press, and this, combined with examination results being published in newspaper “league tables,” means that schools feel considerable public pressure to present themselves in the best possible light.
+One of the effects of this is that Ofsted utterances are seen as being of significant importance by schools themselves, and any discussion of assessment or pedagogic innovation is suffixed by the question “Would Ofsted like it?” rather than by the more personal “Will this be good for the learners in our school?”
 Another of the effects of this has been that fear of Ofsted has spawned a whole series of what have become known as “Ofsted myths.”
 These can spread rapidly thorough the education system.
-An example of this is when in one school, allegedly, Ofsted inspectors stopped pupils in school corridors and quizzed them as to what NC levels they were currently working at in all of their various schools subjects.
+An example of this is when in one school, allegedly, Ofsted inspectors stopped pupils in school corridors and quizzed them as to what National Curriculum levels they were currently working at in all of their various schools subjects.
 The upshot of this was that suddenly schools started ensuring that all of their pupils were drilled in this knowledge!